-- Being in the possession of, distributing, or consuming alcohol, illegal drugs, synthetic cannabis, or cigarettes/vaping. - Distributing printed or electronic literature of any description without the permission of the principal, including material which is obscene, offensive, or inappropriate for a school setting - Stealing - Bullying, intimidating, or harassing another person in any way, including by cyber or text and includes physical, sexual, or mental (emotional) harassment - Assaulting or using violence of any kind against another student, staff member, or member of the public, or threatening to use violence - Using obscene or inappropriate language, or engaging in obscene and inappropriate behaviours - Behaving in a rude or disrespectful way towards other members of the school, or wider community, such behaviour reflecting badly on the school and the Glenfield Way

-- Causing loss or damage to school property, or the property of another member of the school, or wider community - Cheating or otherwise misleading the school, including during the course of an investigation by the Principal or one of the Deputy Principals - Failing or refusing to comply with instructions regarding attending detentions - Accessing inappropriate websites on the school computer systems or while under school jurisdiction, or distributing material from such sites - Failing to comply with instructions or directions from a staff member - Otherwise behaving in a way that brings the school into disrepute
+- Being in the possession of, distributing, or consuming alcohol, illegal drugs, synthetic cannabis, or cigarettes or vape pens. - Distributing printed or electronic literature of any description without the permission of the principal, including material which is obscene, offensive, or inappropriate for a school setting. - Stealing. - Bullying, intimidating, or harassing another person in any way, including by cyber or text and includes physical, sexual, or mental (emotional) harassment. - Assaulting or using violence of any kind against another student, staff member, or member of the public, or threatening to use violence. - Using obscene or inappropriate language, or engaging in obscene and inappropriate behaviours. - Behaving in a rude or disrespectful way towards other members of the school, or wider community, such behaviour reflects badly on the school and the Glenfield Way. - Causing loss or damage to school property, or the property of another member of the school, or wider community.
+Intentional/wilful/reckless damage will result in caregivers being invoiced for the damage repair. - Cheating or otherwise misleading the school, including during the course of an investigation by the Principal or one of the Deputy Principals. - Accessing inappropriate websites on the school computer systems or while under school jurisdiction, or distributing material from such sites.